Personages of Fame & Infamy

 Neutral Human Druid

 This tall aging woman is the current Grand Druid.
 She monitors and directs the activity of Druids across all lands between the Erimer Sea and the Greatwood Forest.
 Her formal residence is set deep in the Deben Woods close to the largest concentration of Druidic religion in the Brethic Hills.
-She is often seen travelling in the company of a brown bear as she makes surprise visits on local village Druids.
-Her three Druidic Cardinals act as her representatives in Westara, The Eastern Expanse, and The Wandering Lands respectively.
+She is often seen travelling in the company of a brown bear called Artos as she makes surprise visits on local village Druids.
+Her three Ovates act as her representatives far and wide.
+They are presently Alessandra in Westara, Otokar in the Eastern Expanse, and Engelbert in The Wandering Lands.
+Only Caera wears robes of white while Ovates done a mix of blue and grey.

 ...Between Thirteenth and Fourteenth Level...